rubensworks/PhD-Thesis/content/storing/querying.md

 because this position represents the number of deletions that came before that triple inside the snapshot given a consistent triple order.
 [](#storing_query-vm-example) shows simplified storage contents where triples are represented as a single letter, and there is only a single snapshot and delta.
-In the following paragraphs, we explain the offset convergence loop of the algorithm in function of this data for different offsets.
+In the following paragraphs, we explain the offset convergence loop of the algorithm in function of this data for different offsets, when querying all triples in version 1.

 <figure id="storing_query-vm-example" class="table" markdown="1">